Why Bernardo Kastrup’s version of idealism is baloney

 Kastrup’s absurd Schopenhauerish vision of Transcendence (consciousness-in-itself) as a dissociating instinctive impetus conflicts with countless mystical (transpersonal) experiences of Transcendence — the nondual Light — in which there is nothing dissociative, instinctive, and impetuous.

-Kastrup’s ridiculous understanding of individual subjects as transient, illusory, and limited to metabolizing bodies conflicts with countless near-death out-of-body experiences that support the view that individual existence of transcendental subjects, their universal intersubjectivity and intersubjectively constituted phenomenal worlds is a beginningless and endless emanation of nontemporal Transcendence.
+Kastrup’s ridiculous understanding of individual subjects as transient, illusory, and limited to metabolizing bodies conflicts with countless near-death out-of-body experiences which support the view that individual existence of transcendental subjects, their universal intersubjectivity and intersubjectively constituted/projected phenomenal worlds is a beginningless and endless emanation of nontemporal Transcendence.

 Kastrup’s bizarre understanding of each metabolizing body (e.g., a bacteria in his toilet — strangely, his favorite example) as a representation of an individual subject is absolutely groundless, for we can neither communicate with primitive organisms nor empathically feel the presence of other transcendental subjects behind such phenomena, and hence such phenomena most likely represent insentient autonomous processes of constitutive transcendental intersubjectivity.

-Kastrup’s erroneous understanding of this particular world of triumphing evil and perpetual suffering as a mentation of Transcendence is not only blind to the truth of the intersubjective constitution of the world, not only shifts the responsibility for this karma from the constitutive subjects to a false image of Transcendence, but most importantly fails to set the right goal — liberation.
+Kastrup’s erroneous understanding of this particular world of triumphing evil and perpetual suffering as a mentation of Transcendence is not only blind to the intersubjective constitution of the world, not only shifts the responsibility for this karma from constitutive subjects to a false image of Transcendence, but most importantly fails to set the right goal — liberation.

 Don’t waste your time on Kastrup’s nonsense; instead, read Buddhist Yogācāra thinkers (Asaṅga, Vasubandhu, Dignāga, Dharmakīrti, etc.), Kant, mature Husserl, and Karl Jaspers — read and think autonomously.